Growing Garlic in Quebec

 Bulb and Stem Nematode

-Virtually all sources of garlic contain viruses, though most are latent (dormant).
-Latent garlic viruses may not become visible or reduce yields until the garlic plant is stressed or growth is interrupted.
+Almost all sources of garlic contain viruses, though most are dormant.
+This is because garlic is propagated by cloning which passes the viruses from one generation to the next.
+These dormant garlic viruses may not become visible or reduce yields until the garlic plant is stressed or growth is interrupted.

 The most common symptoms of virus infection are colour changes in the leaves.
 These include mosaics, streaking and sometimes complete yellowing.
 Leaves can also become distorted, forming strange shapes and the plants can become stunted.
 Symptoms can occur very early in the season or much later.